 When a hit-and-run accident occurs, the victim rarely sees it coming.
 The driver that causes the accident may hit you or your car, panic, and flee the scene before you know what happened.
 This can be a scary situation for anyone.

 You may be disoriented after your injuries or caring for passengers who were also injured.
 You also may be concerned about who will pay for your medical bills when the responsible party flees.
 The New Orleans hit-and-run accident lawyers at Morris Bart, LLC can make sure insurance companies help you pay for your treatments.

-A hit and run accident occurs when one of the vehicles involved in a crash flees the scene before law enforcement arrives to investigate.
-It is the responsibility of anyone involved in a crash to stay at the scene and make sure any injured parties are taken care of until aid has arrived.
+A hit-and-run accident occurs when one of the vehicles involved in a crash flees the scene before law enforcement arrives to investigate.
+It is the responsibility of anyone involved in a collision to stay at the scene and make sure any injured parties are taken care of until aid has arrived.